Work / Birda · Photo AI

 The Regular Patch Birder

-• A fast result she can act on before the bird disappears
+• Fast result before the bird disappears

-• Ranked alternatives for look-alike species like warblers, pipits, and female ducks
+• Ranked alternatives for look-alike species

-• A community route for the genuinely tricky ones without it feeling like a failure
+• Community route without feeling like failure

-Goals in Birda
+Goals

 In-field IDs Patch list Confirm look-alikes Keep learning